-When I was creating this DIY glasses case tutorial, “The better to see you with, my dear!” is what was running through my head the entire time !
-You’ll make tons of these in no time and it will soon be your go-to gift for all of the near and far-sighted folks in your life!
-Plus, the beauty is that you can use those favorite tiny scraps you’ve been hoarding!
+When I was creating this DIY glasses case tutorial, “The better to see you with, my dear!” is what was running through my head the entire time!
+You can make a case for your glasses in no time and it will soon be your go-to gift for all of the near and far-sighted folks in your life!
+Plus, the beauty is that you can use those favorite tiny scraps you’ve been hoarding for the case!
 I was able to use my un-sewn mask panels that I cut last year during the height of the pandemic!

-NOTE that if you have bigger glasses, you will need a bigger template!
-Make a sample eye glass case first if you are not sure.
+NOTE that if you have bigger glasses, you will need a bigger case template!
+Make a sample eyeglass case first if you are not sure.
 I used a simple case from my eye doctor as a sample to measure against.

-- Scrap of fabric for the outside at least 8″x8″ (I used quilting cotton)
+- A scrap of fabric for the outside of the case at least 8″x8″ (I used quilting cotton)

-- Scrap of fabric for the lining at least 8″x8″ (I used flannel for softness, but you can also use quilting cotton)
+- A scrap of fabric for the case lining at least 8″x8″ (I used flannel for softness, but you can also use quilting cotton)

-- 1 piece of printer paper or freezer paper to make a template
+- 1 piece of printer paper or freezer paper to make a case template

 - Regular sewing supplies (coordinating thread, scissors, etc.)

-I wanted the top of my diy glasses case to be rounded a little on one side.
+Glasses Case Step 2: I wanted the top of my case to be rounded a little on one side.
 To do this, lay the lining right side (fabric side) up and then place the outer fabric right side down on top of it.
 Next, use a bowl or cup to trace the rounded edge with a fabric pen.
 Trim along the curved line.

-Next, turn the case right side out.
-Using a chop stick or blunt object, poke out the corners.
+Glasses Case Step 6: Next, turn the case right side out.
+Using a chopstick or blunt object, poke out the corners.
 Press well.
-If you used double sided fusible Flex Foam, this is when the foam will adhere to the outer fabric.
+If you used double-sided fusible Flex Foam, this is when the foam will adhere to the outer fabric.

-Now it’s time to close the no-sew zone hole.
+Glasses Case Step 7: Now it’s time to close the no-sew zone hole.
 There are a few ways to do this.
 My favorite way is by using Steam-A-Seam Iron Tape.
 This is a permanent adhesive and comes in either 1/4″ or 1/2″ widths.
 Simply measure the opening and tear a piece of Steam-a-Seam tape to match the width.
-Remove the paper backing and place the strip of tape inside the opening, making sure that the raw fabric edges are tucked in well.
+Remove the paper backing and place the strip of the tape inside the opening, making sure that the raw fabric edges are tucked in well.
 Use your iron and steam it shut!
-You can also hand sew the opening closed using a ladder stitch.
+You can also hand-sew the opening closed using a ladder stitch.